cawa102/cveSentinel/README.md

 </p>

 <p align="center">
-  Automatically detect vulnerabilities in your dependencies before they become threats.
+  Automatically detect vulnerabilities in your dependencies before they are hacked.
 </p>

 <p align="center">